All Products

 3. On the Protected Objects tab, click Add Protected Object.

-4. In the Add Protected Object dialog box, configure the following parameters based on the Protected Object Type and click OK.
+4. In the Add Protected Object dialog box, configure the parameters based on the Protected Object Type and click OK.

 Cloud service